 Is the San Francisco CityPASS Worth it?

 So let’s sum up if San Francisco CityPASS Worth it?
-Well clearly if you are going to visit all the attractions and use the MUNI system it is incredibly good value and a complete No-Brainer.
-You save $63.85.
-No one can argue that’s not a great deal.
+Well clearly if you are going to visit all the attractions it is pretty good value, we look at a costed example below:

 But are all the attractions really the exact ones you are wanting to visit during your trip.
 The CityPASS does not offer much scope to tailor your trip and as such it kind of dictates what you must see.
 On the plus side, every attraction is first-rate and well worth visiting but they may just not be your cup of tea.

 However, for a lot of people, they really don’t know what they want to see and do in a City and the pass may just inspire you.
-The 3-Day MUNI pass is great value, but its great value even if you buy one for $32 from the MUNI Kiosks.
 The Blue and Gold Fleet Cruise and California Academy of sciences are really top quality must-see attractions and if these are on your list, it makes the Pass good value.
-See it as getting those 3 at a modest discount (-$19) with two other attractions thrown in for FREE.
+See it as getting those 2 at a modest discount (-$1) with two other attractions thrown in for FREE.
 Even if the other two attractions are not as high up on your list, as freebies they are really quite good.

 Inspiration – When first visiting a City it can be hard to know exactly what is available to do.
 We often hear people who discover the pass find things to do that they love that they never knew were available.
 The pass can really help you discover the City and what is on offer.